Dense Pneumatic Conveying#

 Note

-Here, we use the Adaptive Sparse Contacts (ASC) method to speedup the simulation.
-The method will disabled the contact computation in quasi-static areas which represents a significant part of the domain during the loading of the particles.
-Weight factor parameters for the ASC status are use in the load balancing method.
+Here, we use the Adaptive Sparse Contacts (ASC) method to speedup the simulation,.
+The method will disable the contact computation in quasi-static areas which represents a significant part of the domain during the loading of the particles.
+Weight factor parameters for the ASC status are used in the load balancing method.
 The discharge plate example is a good example of the use of the ASC method with DEM.

 subsection model parameters